yebipo/shrinky/README.md

 Minimal binary generator for 64-bit ELF files, for Arch Linux.

-Fork of [shrinky by Faemiyah](http://faemiyah.fi/demoscene/shrinky), which is mainly for FreeBSD.
+This is a fork of [dnload by Faemiyah](http://faemiyah.fi/demoscene/dnload).

 `shrinky` is a script for generating minimal ELF binaries from C code.
 It serves no practical real-world use case, but can be utilized to aid